Topological and Temporal Stability Analysis of the Lightning Network: Data availability

 \section{Data availability}

 The raw data is publicly available and referenced in the paper.
-The resulting data is documented, provided in a \textit{.csv} file, and available in the public repository at https://github.com/ellariel/ln-comprehensive-analysis to facilitate further analysis.
+The resulting data is documented, provided in a \textit{.csv} file, and available in the public repository at \url{https://github.com/ellariel/ln-comprehensive-analysis} to facilitate further analysis.